-Note: This paper was written as an assignment for a medical communications course.
+Note: This paper was written as an assignment for a medical communications course in 2004.
 I’ve published it here after receiving several requests that I do so.
+It needs to be updated, but I haven’t had a chance to do the research in order to do so.

 Fibromyalgia Syndrome (FMS) is a debilitating neurological disorder characterized by chronic widespread pain and fatigue.
 It affects approximately 2% of the population and is more common in women than in men.
 Central nervous system sensitization affects the entire body, leading to many secondary symptoms.
 This paper will cover the history, symptoms, and causes of FMS as well as recent research and known treatments for the syndrome.